Uganda diverted weapons to South Sudan, new report says

 JOHANNESBURG (AP) — A key broker of the latest deal to end South Sudan’s civil war diverted European weapons to South Sudan’s military despite an EU arms embargo, a new report says.
 It also asks how a U.S. military jet ended up deployed in South Sudan in possible violation of arms export controls.

-The London-based Conflict Armament Research report, released on Thursday, raises questions about Uganda’s support for neighboring South Sudan’s government even as it promotes itself as a neutral negotiator in one of Africa’s deadliest conflicts.
+The London-based Conflict Armament Research report , released on Thursday, raises questions about Uganda’s support for neighboring South Sudan’s government even as it promotes itself as a neutral negotiator in one of Africa’s deadliest conflicts.

 South Sudan’s warring sides signed the peace agreement in September to end a five-year civil war that has killed nearly 400,000 people.
 Previous deals have collapsed in gunfire.
 The new report is a “forensic picture of how prohibitions on arms transfers to the warring parties have failed,” said Conflict Armament Research’s executive director, James Bevan.